Hamid Dabashi: Views on Israel

 In an interview with the Electronic Intifada in September 2002, Dabashi referred to the pro-Israel lobby as "Gestapo apparatchiks" and that "The so-called "pro-Israeli lobby" is an integral component of the imperial designs of the Bush administration for savage and predatory globalization."
 He also criticized "fanatic zealots from Brooklyn" who have settled on Palestinian lands.
 Dabashi has also harshly criticized the New York Times for what he describes as a bias towards Israel, stating that the paper is "the single most nauseating propaganda paper on planet."

 In September 2004, Dabashi sharply criticized Israel in the Egyptian newspaper Al-Ahram, writing that:

 Responding to Dabashi's Al-Ahram essay, Columbia University President Lee Bollinger said, "I want to completely disassociate myself from those ideas.
 They're outrageous things to say, in my view."
 Jonathan Rosenblum, director of Jewish Media Resources, later also criticized Dabashi's column.
 In The Bulletin, Herb Denenberg wrote that Dabashi's article "is not borderline racism.
 It's as gross and obvious as racism can get."
-Writing in The Nation, Scott Sherman wrote that Dabashi's article was "troubling" because of its "sweeping characterization of an entire people--"Israeli Jews" or not—as vulgar and domineering in their very essence.
+Writing in The Nation, Scott Sherman wrote that Dabashi's article was "troubling" because of its "sweeping characterization of an entire people-"Israeli Jews" or not—as vulgar and domineering in their very essence.
 The passage can easily be construed as anti-Semitic.
 Dabashi, at a minimum, is guilty of shrill and careless writing."

 In a sworn statement submitted to the US Commission on Civil Rights, Dabashi stated that he has not expressed, nor ever harbored, any anti-Semitic sentiments and that the 2004 Al-Ahram essay was being misconstrued.
 He has also criticized pro-Israel groups in the United States, saying that the "pro-Israeli Zionist lobby in the US banked and invested heavily in infiltrating, buying, and paying for all the major and minor corridors of power."
 In the same article, Dabashi endorsed cultural and academic boycotts of Israel.

 In a letter to the Columbia Spectator, Dabashi wrote that the above passage was "not a racial characterization of a people, but a critical reflection on the body politics of state militarism" and the effects that it has on human beings.
 Dabashi also apologized for "any hurt that I may have inadvertently caused" due to the interpretation of the passage.

-In an article published January 2009, Dabashi advocated for boycott efforts targeting both individuals and institutions:
+In an article published in January 2009, Dabashi advocated for boycott efforts targeting both individuals and institutions: